So, you’re spending three days in London. That’s brilliant.

 After you’ve finished up at the Tower of London, you should make your way over to this bridge to snap lots of photos, see the bridge part for boats to pass underneath, walk across the bridge, and even go inside of the bridge to look down on London through glass floors and see the bridge’s engine rooms.

-Chicken tikka masala is actually Britain’s national dish, so obviously you should eat Indian food while in London.
-From spicy curries and flavor-packed samosas, to garlic naan and mango lassis, the Indian food in London is on point.
+Brick Lane is famously packed with international cuisine and Indian food features heavily in many of the eateries here.
+Due to the long-standing Indian heritage in the UK, chicken tikka masala is actually one of Britain’sย national dishes, so obviously you should eat Indian food when you visit London.
+From spicy curries and flavor-packed samosas to garlic naan and mango lassis, the Indian food in London is on point.

 If you want to savor the best Indian food in the city, Dishoom is the place.
 We could go on and on (and on) about how delightful this place is, but you should really just try it for yourself.